shaka-project/generic-webdriver-server/backends/tizen/README.md

  - `hostname`: **(required)** The hostname or IP address of the Tizen device, with optional port number.
+ - `wake-on-lan-address`: The ethernet address of the Tizen device, to wake it in case it is sleeping at the beginning of the session.
  - `local-tizen-studio`: If true, use a locally-installed copy of Tizen Studio instead of a Docker image.
  - `tizen-studio-docker-image`: The name of a Docker image to use for Tizen